Clarke agrees Scotland extension until 2026

 |Coverage: Live commentary on BBC Radio Scotland, live text on the BBC Sport website & app, highlights on BBC One Scotland

-Steve Clarke has agreed to remain as manager of Scotland men until 2026.
+Steve Clarke has agreed to remain as head coach of Scotland men until 2026.

 Clarke, 59, took over from Alex McLeish in 2019 and led the side to the Euro 2020 finals.